The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Items sold along with services (e.g., a bottle of shampoo from a salon, parts for a car repair), are taxable and must be itemized separately on the bill.
 Tax law treats some products as services and therefore exempts them, while others may have taxable and non-taxable elements.
 Although other products may be labeled custom or a service, they may not meet the legal definition for tax purposes.

-If you're a service provider with questions about the taxability of your transactions, refer to Services Enterprises or contact our Rulings and Regulations Bureau by writing to:
+If you're a service provider with questions about the taxability of your transactions, refer to Services Enterprises or contact our Rulings and Regulations Bureau.

 Infrequent and nonrecurring transactions made by people or businesses that don't regularly make such sales.
 For example, sales of used appliances by a homeowner or sales at infrequent yard sales.
 Please note that generally, casual sales of cars, boats or trailers are taxable except for certain family transactions.
 See more detailed information on casual and isolated sales here.